Andrew Agnew (actor): Career

 Agnew's 2019 panto season saw him perform as Muddles and Director at the Pavilion Theatre, Rhyl in Snow White and the Seven Dwarfs with Sue Holderness and Charles Burden.
 For Imagine Theatre he has appeared as Nurse Bella Moray in Snow White in Palace Theatre, Kilmarnock as well as Dame Trott in Jack and the Beanstalk and Dame Dolly Dundonald in Goldilocks and the Three Bears in a Big Top Circus tent, Kilmarnock.

 Agnew directed and appeared as Chris in John Godber's 'On the Piste' at The Brockley Jack Studio, London.
 As Dave in a tour of Love Me Tinder by Catriona Harvey and directed the 2018 Scottish tour of "51 Shades of Maggie" starring Leah MacRae and the 2020 tour of One Singer One Song by Cat Harvey with Tom Urie & Ed Reid.

 Agnew's production of The Francie & Josie Sketchbook toured theatres early 2020/22, starring Johnny Mac and Liam Dolan and most recently directed The Dolls' the Rerr Terr Variety Show, starring Louise McCarthy and Gayle Telfer Stevens.

 For 2021 panto season Agnew directed and Starred as Buttons in Cinderella in Pavilion Theatre, Rhyl in 2021 with Hayley Tamaddon.

 Agnew appeared in Series 7 & 8 of Scot Squad as Walter for BBC, still available on BBC Iplayer.

 He appeared in the Pavilion Theatre, Glasgow as Dougal "Donald" Morrison in the hit comedy Rally Roon the Rangers by Ned Sollid. as The Ranger's Spokesperson in The Journey Back written by Stuart Hay playing the Clyde Auditorium, OVO Hydro and UK Tour in which he also Directed.

 In 2022, Agnew celebrated Balamory's 20th anniversary and return to BBC iPlayer with television and radio appearances, including This Morning with Julie Wilson Nimmo who played Miss Hoolie in the show.

 As a Compere he has presented for PRIDE Glasgow, The Euros at Glasgow Green and The UCI Cycling World Championships in Glasgow.

 Andrew was also seen, as be part of the cast, in a new musical Glasgow Kiss in the Pavilion Theatre, Glasgow, which has been announced as returning next year.

-As from 2026, Agnew will once again be playing the role of PC Plum in Balamory.
+From 2026, Agnew once again plays the role of PC Plum in Balamory.
 A clip of him filming a new song in the series was leaked on Instagram.